April 24, 2020•

 The original Ori was a revelation.
 It's stunningly beautiful, the story is gentle and touching, the characters are relatable, the world of Nibel makes sense, the music is absolutely breathtakingly beautiful, and the controls are easy to learn.
 This game quickly became our family's favorite; we played it for months, and then played it again and again.
 After "The Definitive Edition" came out, we played it as well, more than once.
 In 2017 the studio behind Ori announced a sequel, Ori and the Will of the Wisps, and I couldn't have been more excited about it!
 A new adventure of Ori and his friends in a magical world of mesmerizing beauty and immersive music!
 I'd followed the development and new announcements very closely, and after quite a few delays, the game came out in March 2020.

 I was thrilled!
-A friend helped me get a copy of the game right away, and I've ordered the Collector's Edition as soon as it became available.
+A friend helped me get a copy of the game right away, and I've ordered the

 And then everything fell apart...